jyliang27/537_Software_project/README.md

 ## Installation and Use
 ### Installation
 To install ModelPK run the following command:
 ```!pip install ModelPK```

 This should also install any required dependencies listed in the requirements.txt file.

 ## Use
-1. The dependencies below are required for ModelPK.
+1. The dependencies below are required for ModelPK:
     * numpy
     * pandas
     * sci-kitlearn